gimenete/unicycle/README.md

 ## Style palette

 Unicycle encourages to use a design system.
 Thus, it provides tools for creating a global stylesheet for defining colors, shadows, fonts and animations.
+And like everything in Unicycle, you can edit it and see the changes in real time.

 ![Style palette](/screenshots/style-palette.png?raw=true "Style palette")